jordanhall-it/bashtothefuture/README.md

 Contributions are welcome!
 Whether you're fixing bugs, improving existing scripts, or adding new ones:

+- Add your name as an editor underneath the author section of the comment ("# Editors: <name>")
 - Clear, well-documented code is appreciated
 - Explain your approach and reasoning in pull requests
 - Include usage examples when adding new scripts